Bedtime Stories: The Untold Chapter: Packaging

-The artwork features never-before-seen images from a 1994 photoshoot by Italian fashion and portrait photographer Paolo Roversi.
+The artwork features previously unseen images from a 1994 photoshoot by Italian fashion and portrait photographer Paolo Roversi.
 Roversi's photos were used for the 1995 "Bedtime Story" single.
-Madonna had originally wanted to use photos for the 1994 studio album's packaging but her record label veteoed the idea.
+Madonna had originally wanted to use photos for the 1994 studio album's packaging but her record label vetoed the idea.
 "They were going to be pictures for my album cover...but the people at the record company were all too freaked out; they thought the pictures were too blurry, they weren’t going to read well – whatever,” Madonna told Aperture in 1999.
 A photoshoot with photographer Patrick Demarchelier was conducted and used for the album packaging instead.

 Promotion

 On October 9, 2025, Madonna released "Right on Time" as the lead promotional single for the campaign.
 It charted at 62 on the UK Singles Downloads Chart and 66 on the UK Singles Sales Chart.
 The Howie Tee remix of "Human Nature" shortly followed on October 24, 2025.
+"Love Won't Wait" was released on November 21, 2025, hitting the top of the iTunes charts in many countries.
+It charted at 44 on the UK Singles Downloads Chart and 47 on the UK Singles Sales Chart.

+Commercial performance

+In the United Kingdom, Bedtime Stories: The Untold Chapter debuted and peaked at number 95 on the UK Albums Chart Top 100 on December 5, 2025, becoming Madonna's 31st release to enter that chart; additionally, the EP debuted at number 12 on the UK Albums Sales Chart; and debuted in the Top 10 at number 2 on the UK Albums Downloads Chart; and at number 9 on the UK Vinyl Albums Chart.

+Critical reception

+Sal Cinquemani from Slant Magazine described EP as "faithful to the spirit of the original album's sound and surprisingly cohesive, limited to its R&B-leaning remixes and outtakes".
+However, he criticized the omission of some songs recorded for Bedtime Stories, concluding that "the story of one of her most underrated, nakedly revealing albums still has some loose ends".